Serving Aurora, Denver Metro & Colorado | 15+ Years of Personal Injury and Car Accident Law Experience

 We capture the replacement cycle of equipment (e.g., wheelchairs 3–5 years, cushions annually, vans 7–10 years) and price inflation in the life-care plan.

-Pain and suffering, emotional distress, loss of enjoyment of life
+- Pain and suffering, emotional distress, and loss of enjoyment of life resulting from chronic pain, mobility limitations, and permanent lifestyle changes

 SCI claims often require layering multiple policies to reach a fair outcome: